Cherry & Maple Class

 Each half term, the classes will be set a homework project linked to their curriculum theme.
 In order to make maths fun and enjoyable, we will also send a maths fluency fact sheet home for the term, which gives the opportunity for children to spot mathematical patterns, make mathematical connections and speed up their calculation skills.
 They will also have a list of spellings for the term.
 All of the letters, which contain this information, are recorded on this page under Cherry and Maple Curriculum Information.

-P.E. will be on a Friday.
-Please make sure your child comes to school in their full school PE Kit.
+During a normal school week, PE will be a double sessions on a Monday for both classes.
+We would like children to come dressed in their PE kit on theses days.
 Please ensure that long hair is tied back and that if your child cannot take out their own earrings that they are taken out before school.
-We will be trying to get outside as much as possible.
+We will be trying to get outside as much as possible, so please ensure clothing is weather appropriate.

 Your child has been given an independent reading book to read at home, which is suitable to their word recognition and comprehension skills.
-They should record their reading in their reading records.
+Please read with your child daily and record their reading in their reading record.